 As an orthodontist, we can perform oral surgery.
 In some cases, braces are not enough to move a jaw into alignment, so surgery becomes an option.
 This is not a recommendation we make lightly and it is common for us to attempt less invasive methods first.
 Still, we do have the surgical option available to us and will use it when it is the most effective option.

 We understand that each patient is unique and has his or her own challenges to struggle with.
 We create individual treatment plans based on examinations and conversations of each patient.
 When you come in, ask questions and tell us about your symptoms and concerns, then we will find the best solution.
-Taking our time and answering questions is something we enjoy doing, so schedule your appointment today.
+Taking our time and answering questions is something we enjoy doing, so schedule your free orthodontic consultation appointment today.